esimpsonb/Bookstore/OOP/README.md

     prices and quantities are randomaly generated for now

-System is the main project right now, users can already save their data, a load method should be implemented and connect it with the login method of the system

 users data is being saved with the __del__ method, that is unpredictable sometimes

-System.interface doesnt work yet, must fix ASAP